 While the SEC's enforcement actions cover just a few of the potential conflicts of interest,11 these actions provide good examples of the SEC's enforcement approach to conflicts and the evolution of obligations arising from Section 206 of the Advisers Act.
 Notably, under Section 206, the SEC focuses not only on identification of conflicts, but also on the policies and procedures in place for identifying and mitigating such conflicts.

 i Undisclosed fees and expenses

 The SEC's focus on the receipt of undisclosed fees and expenses has been highly publicised.
-One very notable example is the practice of obtaining accelerated monitoring fees from portfolio companies, which was highlighted by Andrew Bowden in the Sunshine Speech in 2014.
+One very notable example is the practice of obtaining accelerated monitoring fees from portfolio companies, which was highlighted in the Sunshine Speech in 2014.

 ii Misallocation of expenses